 From Apr - Oct (Available Chinese Tour Only)

 Southern France - Spain - Andorra

-Duration: 1 to 7 Days
+Duration: 7 Days Tour

 Morning departure from Paris, coach travels towards the southeast to the home of world famous French Provence: The climate changes in the Provence region is very unusual from a charming summer to a cooling sea breeze.
 The rolling hills go up and down, meandering into the lively city.
 Most well-known is the lingering scent of lavender, thyme, pine fragrances.
 We stay in Avignon or nearby cities.